-In columns 2 and 3, we drop democracy $(1 - a{i,t})$ above) and instead include the probability of autocracy $(\widehat{p}{i,t})$ above.
+In columns 2 and 3, we drop democracy $(1 - a{i,t} \text{ above})$ and instead include the probability of autocracy $(\hat{p}{i,t} \text{ above})$.
 As discussed in the previous section, the probability of autocracy was found to have different effects depending on the regime (democracy or autocracy).
-Thus, to allow the coefficient of \widehat{p} to vary across regimes, we also interact $\widehat{p}{i,t}$ with democracy in the previous period (i.e., we add the variable $\widehat{p}{i,t} \cdot (1 - a{i,t-1})$ to the regression), with and without controlling for transition years.
+Thus, to allow the coefficient of \hat{p} to vary across regimes, we also interact $\hat{p}{i,t}$ with democracy in the previous period (i.e., we add the variable $\hat{p}{i,t} \cdot (1 - a{i,t-1})$ to the regression), with and without controlling for transition years.
 The estimates confirm our previous findings.
 The probability of autocracy hurts growth, and the effect is significant in both regimes.
 But the risk of abandoning democracy has a much stronger negative effect on growth than the risk of remaining an autocracy (although it is less precisely estimated in column 3 where transition years are included)

 The specification in columns 2 and 3 remains doubtful, however, because we have omitted the actual regime from the right-hand side.
-In columns 4 and 5 we thus report the results from a full specification, including both actual democracy $(1-a{i,t})$ and the probability of autocracy $\widehat{p}{i,t}$ (alone and interacted with lagged democracy),once more with and without transition years.
+In columns 4 and 5 we thus report the results from a full specification, including both actual democracy $(1-a{i,t})$ and the probability of autocracy $\hat{p}{i,t}$ (alone and interacted with lagged democracy),once more with and without transition years.
 The coefficient on democracy rises relative to columns 1 and 2, but is not quite statistically significant (p-value of 0.13 in column 5).
 The probability of autocracy continues to exercise a negative effect on growth, particularly in democratic regimes.

-The results in Table 5 are robust to measuring domestic democratic capital with a lower value of the depreciation rate (i.e., letting δ vary between 0.94 and 0.99), and to defining democracy as in Boix and Rosato (2001).
+The results in Table 6 are robust to measuring domestic democratic capital with a lower value of the depreciation rate (i.e., letting δ vary between 0.94 and 0.99), and to defining democracy as in Boix and Rosato (2001).
 They are also robust to including non-parametric growth trends for different continents by interaction of indicators for years and continents (to allow for geographic patterns of time variation in growth).

 Altogether, the results in this and the previous subsection suggest that becoming a democracy is associated with an average improvement in economic performance.
-In terms of the model, the hypothesis that $\alpha > 0$ is supported by the within-country evidence.
 The results also suggest that allowing for the expectations of regime change is not only interesting in its own right, but could also play an important role in correctly assessing the economic effects of alternative regimes.
 The omission of these expectations may be one reason why previous studies failed to detect a significant growth effect from becoming a democracy.